tcarlander/django-crowd-sso/README.md

     'staffuser': False,                                     # if True makes CROWD-imported users staffuser 'validation':'10.11.40.34',                             # The ipaddress the Crowd server is responding to 'sso': False,                                           # TRurn on SSO
-    'blocked_creation_domains': ['@example.org']            # Domains not allowed to be created in the local db 'crowd_group': 'CrowdUser'                              # Group that all imported users are placed in }
+    'blocked_creation_domains': ['@example.org'],           # Domains not allowed to be created in the local db 'crowd_group': 'CrowdUser',                             # Group that all imported users are placed in 'DTS_not_use_public_schema': False                      # If DTS is installed don't save users and groups in Public schema
+}
 ```